 Testing Team Takeaways

-We treated these like real living-room sofas: laptop hours, late-night shows, quick naps, and guests who actually sit on the “nice” seat.
+We treated these as real living-room sofas: laptop sessions, late-night shows, quick naps, and the seat guests always claim first.

-Marcia stayed the most balanced for everyday posture and held up best for longer sits.
-Truro was the easiest to sprawl on and the most flexible for room layout, but the low seat height made getting up feel less effortless.
-Rava was the coziest for curling up thanks to its deeper seat, though it ran warmer over time.
-Hamish brought the strongest design presence and the most hosting utility (the shelf mattered), but it asked for the most care and offered the least forgiveness in a messy household.
+Marcia stayed the most balanced for daily posture and longer sits.
+Truro was the easiest to sprawl on and the most flexible for room layout, but the low seat made standing up less effortless.
+Rava was the coziest for curling up, though it ran warmer over time.
+Hamish had the strongest visual presence and the most hosting utility thanks to the shelf, but it also asked for the most care.

 Soho Home Sofa Comparison Chart